-Please disclose all financial relationships that you have had in the past 24 months with ineligible companies (see definition below).

-Enter the Name of Ineligible Company Enter the Nature of Financial Relationship Has the Relationship Ended?
-An ineligible company is any entity Examples of financial relationships include If the financial relationship whose primary business is producing, employee, researcher, consultant, advisor, speaker, existed during the last 24 marketing, selling, re-selling, or independent contractor (including contracted months, but has now ended, distributing healthcare products used by research), royalties or patent beneficiary, executive please check the box in this or on patients. role, and ownership interest.
+Event Title Date Please disclose all financial relationships that you have had in the past 24 months with ineligible companies (see definition below).
+Has the Relationship Ended?
+Enter the Name of Ineligible Company Enter the Nature of Financial Relationship An ineligible company is any entity Examples of financial relationships include If the financial relationship whose primary business is producing, employee, researcher, consultant, advisor, speaker, existed during the last 24 marketing, selling, re-selling, or distributing independent contractor (including contracted months, but has now ended, healthcare products used by or on research), royalties or patent beneficiary, executive please check the box in this patients. role, and ownership interest.
 Individual stocks and column.
-This will help the stock options should be disclosed; diversified mutual education staff determine if any For specific examples of ineligible funds do not need to be disclosed.
-Research funding mitigation steps need to be companies visit accme.org/standards from ineligible companies should be disclosed by the taken. principal or named investigator even if that individual's institution receives the research grant and manages the funds.
+This will help the stock options should be disclosed; diversified mutual education staff determine if For specific examples of ineligible funds do not need to be disclosed. any mitigation steps need to companies visit accme.org/standards.
+Research funding from ineligible companies should be taken. be disclosed by the principal or named investigator even if that individual's institution receives the research grant and manages the funds.
 Example: ABC Company Consultant